• Skip to main content

 • iru – いる : an auxiliary verb used to express the continuity of the action described by its preceding verb.
 In the example, this is used after the te-formed verb, “hatarai te”, to express the continuity of its action, ‘to work’.

 This is another typical usage of “byouin”.
-In this example, it is used together with “de” to indicate the place where “kare” is working.
+In this example, it works together with the case particle, “de”, to say where she is working.
+When we want to say “hospital” in Japanese, anyway, this noun is always a very good option.

 Summary

 • byouin – 病院 (びょういん) : a noun meaning ‘hospital’ in Japanese.
 This can also work as plural.
-These two kanji characters literally mean a ‘building for disease’.
-This literal interpretation is not completely in line with the meaning, but still very close, I think.
-Hospitals are buildings for the diseased, injured, or sick.
+These two kanji characters literally mean a ‘building for diseases’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still understandable, I think.
+Hospitals are often buildings for the diseased.

 Hope my explanations are understandable and helpful for Japanese learners.